AWS Security Hub vs IBM Watson for Cyber Security comparison

 Buyer's Guide

-AWS Security Hub is ranked 9th in Security Information and Event Management (SIEM) with 16 reviews while IBM Watson for Cyber Security is ranked 45th in Security Information and Event Management (SIEM) with 4 reviews.
+AWS Security Hub is ranked 8th in Security Information and Event Management (SIEM) with 17 reviews while IBM Watson for Cyber Security is ranked 45th in Security Information and Event Management (SIEM) with 4 reviews.
 AWS Security Hub is rated 7.6, while IBM Watson for Cyber Security is rated 8.0.
 The top reviewer of AWS Security Hub writes "A centralized dashboard that enables efficient monitoring and management of possible security issues".
 On the other hand, the top reviewer of IBM Watson for Cyber Security writes "An innovative and stable product that is well maintained and always up-to-date".
-AWS Security Hub is most compared with Prisma Cloud by Palo Alto Networks, Wiz, Microsoft Defender for Cloud, Splunk Enterprise Security and Google Chronicle Suite, whereas IBM Watson for Cyber Security is most compared with IBM Security QRadar, Splunk Enterprise Security and i-SIEM.
+AWS Security Hub is most compared with Microsoft Sentinel, Prisma Cloud by Palo Alto Networks, Wiz, Microsoft Defender for Cloud and Google Chronicle Suite, whereas IBM Watson for Cyber Security is most compared with IBM Security QRadar, Splunk Enterprise Security and i-SIEM.
+See our AWS Security Hub vs. IBM Watson for Cyber Security report.

 See our list of best Security Information and Event Management (SIEM) vendors.